dariofad/dot-emacs/README.md

 + Why using a daemon and not separate Emacs instances?
 Packages are loaded only once, subsequent frame openings occur instantaneously.

 + Why `use-package`?
-It easy to use, and it permits to keep the files tidy and readable.
+It easy to use, and it permits to keep the dotfiles tidy and readable.
 There are powerful alternatives as `straight.el`, but I don't feel the need to use a package manager yet.

 + Why the first boot is so slow?
 The first time `init.el` is loaded, all the packages are downloaded, compiled and loaded.